xcore/sw_foc_motor_control/app_test_adc/README.rst

 Test Output
 -----------

-For an explanation of the test result output please refer to doc/adc_results.txt
+For an explanation of the test results output please refer to doc/adc_results.txt